solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

    that observes the transactions your program executes.
 This server would fetch transactions, look up the related Noop logs, decode them, and store the data.

-When writing tests in the lab, we'll simulate both of these approaches, although instead of using a database, the data will be stored in memory for the test's duration.
+When writing tests in the lab, we’ll simulate both of these approaches, although instead of using a database, the data will be stored in memory for the test’s duration.

 The process of setting this up can be a bit complex.
 For a given transaction, you’ll retrieve it from the RPC provider, extract the inner instructions related to the Noop program, and use the `deserializeApplicationDataEvent` function from the `@solana/spl-account-compression` JS package to decode the logs.
-Then, you'll use Borsh to deserialize the data.
-Here's an example from the messaging program to illustrate the process:
+Then, you’ll use Borsh to deserialize the data.
+Here’s an example from the messaging program to illustrate the process:

 ```typescript